slacy/openmusictheory.github.io/embellishingTones.md

 ![][passing]

 A passing tone is a non-chord tone (dissonance) that occurs between two chord tones, creating stepwise motion.
-The typical figure is *chord tone – passing tone – chord tone*, filling in a third (see example to the right), but two adjacent passing tones can also be used to fill in the space between two chord tones a fourth apart.
+The typical figure is *chord tone – passing tone – chord tone*, filling in a third (see example), but two adjacent passing tones can also be used to fill in the space between two chord tones a fourth apart.
 A passing tone can be either accented (occurring on a strong beat or strong part of the beat) or unaccented (weak beat or weak part of the beat).

 Complete Neighbor Tone (NT)
 ---------------------------